arquivei/php-kafka-consumer/readme.md

 You can run tests locally:

-`docker-compose exec php-fpm ./vendor/phpunit/phpunit/phpunit tests`
+`docker compose exec php-fpm ./vendor/phpunit/phpunit/phpunit tests`

 or with make: